 A settings page with list items that have short lines of text.

-• Avoid using extra long lines of text, as it decreases legibility.
+• Avoid using long lines of text, as it decreases readability.